fikiskill/OBS-Scene-Generator/README.md

 ## Some sources didnt create
 If you are trying to create a source that already exists with the name you set in your settings it won't work.
 To avoid this rename sources that already exist or create a completely fresh scene collection
 ## Nothing happened
 If nothing created at all it might be the issue above or your the script not being able to connect to your obs.
-Try dragging in [this script](https://cdn.discordapp.com/attachments/979162301582155856/980354974372495370/wstest.py) into your wall scripts folder and running it.
-It should generate a log file.
-If the log file just says "None" then the macro was able to succesfully connect to your obs.
+Try dragging in [this script](https://cdn.discordapp.com/attachments/979162301582155856/980354974372495370/wstest.py) into your wall scripts folder and running it through cmd.
+If it doesnt throw any errors then the macro was able to succesfully connect to your obs.
 If there was an error try reading it and checking if your obssettings.py are correctly configured
 ## If you have any other rarer issues dm me on discord fikiskill#9693
 ## Credits